walterfreeman/phys307/index.md

 remember, the goal is not to get all the answers right, but to give me information about what you know and don't know.

+### 8 September agenda:

+* work on projects all day
+* hand out copies of the Taylor series inventory

 ### 6 September agenda:

 * finish up project 0